 - Use of prescription or nonprescription drugs and dietary supplements within 7 days or

-supplements and hormone replacement therapy must be discontinued 28 days prior to the
+Herbal supplements and hormone replacement therapy must be discontinued 28 days prior

-first dose of study medication.
-As an exception, acetaminophen/paracetamol may be used
+to the first dose of study medication.
+As an exception, acetaminophen/paracetamol may

-at doses of = believed to affect subject safety or the overall results of the study may be permitted
+be used at doses of = not believed to affect subject safety or the overall results of the study may be

 - Blood donation (excluding plasma donations) of approximately 1 pint (500 mL) or more